Gardasil HPV Vaccine Information

 Are there other HPV vaccines in development?

 Another HPV vaccine (being developed by GlaxoSmithKline) is in the final stages of clinical testing, but it is not yet licensed.
-This vaccine would protect against the two types of HPV that cause most cervical cancers.
+This vaccine would protect against the two types of HPV that cause most cervical cancers, but does not protect against genital warts.

 How and when is the vaccine delivered?